-- Scale exposures to the financial capacity and credit quality of counterparties and counterparty relationships in line with senior management's risk appetite and internal credit assessments - Diversify credit risk concentrations so that unexpected failure scenarios for any single counterparty, or group of counterparties, do not result in an unacceptable amount of counterparty credit losses - Provide for consistency with industry best practices and regulatory expectations - Protect our capital and reputation through prudent and appropriate counterparty credit processes and controls - Provide for periodic reviews of practices, policies and methodologies
+- Scale exposures to the financial capacity and credit quality of counterparties and counterparty relationships in line with senior management's risk appetite and internal credit assessments - Diversify credit risk concentrations so that unexpected failure scenarios for any single counterparty, or group of counterparties, do not result in an unacceptable amount of counterparty credit losses - Protect our capital and reputation through prudent and appropriate counterparty credit processes and controls - Provide for periodic reviews of practices, policies and methodologies

-We establish exposure limits for each counterparty relationship based on the risk appetite of the Company.
+For traded products, we establish exposure limits for counterparty relationships based on our risk appetite.
 Credit limits are commensurate with the financial capacity and credit quality of the counterparty by reference to our internal credit rating, the capital position of the counterparty and product specific factors.